Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Missouri and its opponents have gone over the current 62.5-point total in five of seven games this season.

-- Vanderbilt's games have gone over 62.5 points in only one opportunity this season.
+- Vanderbilt and its opponents have combined to score more than 62.5 points in one game this season.

-- The combined points per game average of the two teams, 47.7, is 14.8 points fewer than Saturday's over/under.

 - This contest's over/under is 10 points under the 72.5 these two squads combine to give up per game in 2021.

-- The Tigers and their opponents score an average of 61.2 points per game, 1.3 fewer than Saturday's total.
+- Tigers games have an average total of 61.2 points this season, 1.3 fewer than Saturday's over/under.

 - In 2021, games involving the Commodores have averaged a total of 52.7 points, 9.8 fewer than this game's set over/under.